obijuankenobiii/inx/README.md

 - EPUB paging with saved progress.
 - EPUB layout support for tables, drop caps, borders, images, lists, blockquotes, superscript/subscript, and common CSS spacing/alignment.
 - EPUB text annotation and highlight support.
+- EPUB dictionary lookup using StarDict dictionaries stored on the SD card.
 - EPUB bookmarks.
 - Go to a specific percentage in an EPUB.
 - Table of contents, bookmark, annotation, and footnote navigation from the in-book menu.